 Black Superfine Wool Broadcloth - $30.00 yd.

-Woven on a broad loom measuring 54 to 63 inches, Broadcloth in the 18th century was distinguished by its stoutness, tightness of weave, and denseness of fulling which was sheared close to create a silky but firm hand.
-The tightness of the broadcloth allowed it to be cut raw and left without raveling unlike flannels and other spongy wools.
+In the 18th century, broadcloth, such as this Black Superfine Wool Broadcloth, was woven on a wide loom, measuring 54-63 inches.
+It was distinguished by its stoutness, tightness of weave, and denseness of fulling, which was sheared close to create a silky but firm hand.
+The tightness of the broadcloth allowed it to be cut raw and left without raveling, unlike flannels and other spongy wools.
 Broadcloth was finished in various qualities from coarse to superfine.

-- It is well suited to uniforms, women's and men's outerwear, coats, breeches, waistcoats, women's riding habits, and 19th century winter pelisses.
+Broadcloth is well suited to uniforms, Lady's and Men's outerwear, coats, breeches, waistcoats, Lady's riding habits, 19thc winter pelisses as well as any tailoring need.

 Please select all options.